All Episodes

 I'm sorry.

-Are we actually to believe this woman goes yoga in?
+Are we actually to believe this woman goes yoga-ing?

 That's just me.

-So even you're saying uh they're not gonna even get to those Benghazi emails, so it's probably protected.
+So even you're saying they're not going to even get to those Benghazi emails, so she's probably protected.

-Says here the FOIA, Freedom of Information Act, request and lawsuit seek materials related to her public and private calendars, correspondence involving longtime aides likely to play key roles in her expected campaign for president, and Clinton-related emails about the Osama bin Laden raid and national security agency surveillance practices.
+It says here, the FOIA Freedom of Information Act requests in lawsuits, seek materials related to her public and private calendars, correspondence involving longtime aides likely to play key roles in her expected campaign for president, and Clinton-related emails about the Osama bin Laden raid and National Security Agency surveillance practices.

-Which means that even if there are Benghazi emails in the treasure trove that they're seeking, they're not gonna be provided because they're not seeking them.
+No mention of Benghazi, which means that even if there are Benghazi emails in the treasure trove that they're seeking, they're not going to be provided because they're not seeking them.

 So they would be withheld.